sjelms/bibtex-to-markdown/technical.md

    - The script creates and updates `titles/` for citation files
    - The script creates `authors/` for author/editor files
    - The script creates `publisher/` for publisher and journal entity files
+   - The script creates `type/` for BibLaTeX type directories
    - All directories are created automatically if missing

 ### 4. Running the Script